belfastkeyboard/CHeap/README.md

   - Fewer calls to malloc/free reduces opportunities for leaks, double free, or other incorrect handling of memory
-  - This architectural philosophy comes with some trade-offs e.g. linked lists use bump allocation to group memory into pages which tends to improve memory-caching (one of the frequent criticisms of the linked list) but results in increased memory overhead.
+  - This architectural philosophy comes with some trade-offs e.g. linked lists use bump allocation to group memory into pages which tends to improve caching (one of the frequent criticisms of the linked list) but results in increased memory overhead.

 ## ALLOCATION LIBRARY
+Allocators provide an interface for safe memory management and lifetime control.
 - Arena
 - Bump Allocator